April 14, 2022

 Do you realize what I, your Lord and Master, have done for you?

-Not fully, Lord, but we are learning a new depth of understanding.
+But we are daily learning a new depth of understanding.

 Written by St. Thomas Aquinas in the 13th century